wolfgangasdf/iqp-book/b-qubits-realization.md

 `[slide]`

-Many important aspects of quantum mechanics and qubits can be shown with the polarization of light, which you might know.
+Many important aspects of quantum mechanics and qubits can be shown with the polarization of light, which might be familiar to you.

 :::{margin}
 ```{figure} figures/basics/erwin.png